 How Long Do I Have to Repay a Non-Recourse Loan?

-Different lenders will place different restrictions on the repayment process, so non-recourse loans in general can have various deadlines for repayment.
+Different lenders will place different restrictions on the repayment process, so non-recourse loans generally have various repayment deadlines.
 High Rise Financial offers personal injury claimants pre-settlement legal funding, which is non-recourse but is significantly different from a lawsuit loan.

 For starters, there is no deadline for repayment, as we get repaid directly from your settlement or jury award.
 If you win your lawsuit, your attorney will receive a check from the at-fault party.
-Then, they will write High Rise Financial a check for the agreed upon repayment amount, take out their attorney’s fees, and send you the rest of your deserved compensation.
-By the time you get your money, your non-recourse pre-settlement legal funding is already repaid when you get your money!
+Then, they will write High Rise Financial a check for the agreed-upon repayment amount, take out their attorney’s fees, and send you the rest of your deserved compensation.
+Your non-recourse pre-settlement legal funding is already repaid when you get your money!

-Additionally, High Rise Financial offers exclusively non-recourse funding because this type of debt protects the borrower (YOU!).
-You do not have to pay us back if you lose your case, and you aren’t held personally liable for the debt.
-We cannot legally hound you for repayment, or garnish your wages each month like other lawsuit lenders.
+Additionally, High Rise Financial offers exclusively non-recourse funding because this type of debt protects the borrower.
+You do not have to pay us back if you lose your case and aren’t held personally liable for the debt.
+We cannot legally hound you for repayment or garnish your wages each month like other lawsuit lenders.
 That’s how we protect you.

 How Does the Non-Recourse Loan Repayment Process Work?

-Depending on the lender from whom you borrow your non-recourse loan, your repayment process can work in different ways.
+Depending on the lender from whom you borrow your non-recourse loan, your repayment process can work differently.
 The non-recourse pre-settlement legal funding offered by High Rise Financial is designed to have the simplest, most transparent repayment process on the market.
 Here’s a brief breakdown of the repayment process.

-- Your lawsuit ends with a victory, either as a settlement agreement with the other party or a jury award ruling in your favor.
+- Your lawsuit ends with a victory as a settlement agreement with the other party or a jury award ruling in your favor.

 - You keep the remainder of your compensation package and don’t have to worry about any monthly payments!

 We work directly with your attorney when your lawsuit ends, so you don’t have to worry or stress over repayment at any point.
-Even if you wind up with a compensation package that doesn’t fully cover your debt, there is no risk to you.
-We can’t go after your personal finances for repayment.
-Plus, if you lose your case, you don’t have to pay us back!
+Even if you wind up with a compensation package that doesn’t fully cover your debt, you have no risk.
+We can’t go after your finances for repayment.

 What Happens to My Non-Recourse Loan if I Lose My Case?